Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Pneumococcal vaccine.
 The adult-type pneumococcal vaccine protects against 23 types of pneumococcus, a common cause of pneumonia.
 Everyone with COPD should have this vaccine at least once.
-Patients who had their first shot more than 5 years previously may benefit from a booster vaccine.
+People who had their first shot more than 5 years previously may benefit from a booster vaccine.
 Adults at high risk should also receive the PVC13 pneumococcal vaccine that was initially approved for children.
 The vaccine remains effective for years.
 Flu and pneumococcal vaccines can be given at the same time without increasing side effects.

 A technique called pursed-lip breathing can help improve a patient's lung function before starting activities or doing a strenuous task, such as heavy lifting.
 Pursed-lip breathing helps change pressure in the airways and prevents the small airways from collapsing.
 To use this technique:

 - First, inhale through the nose, moving the abdominal muscles outward so that the diaphragm lowers and the lungs fill with air.